US voters will reject Donald Trump because his "ignorant, divisive and dangerous" views play into the hands of extremists, Sadiq Khan believes.

 "Ignorance is not the same thing as lack of intelligence," he said.

-Asked about potential future transatlantic tensions if he becomes president, the ultra-wealthy tycoon told Good Morning Britain: “It looks like we are not going to have a very good relationship.
+Asked about potential future trans-Atlantic tensions if he becomes president, the ultra-wealthy tycoon told GMB: "It looks like we are not going to have a very good relationship.

-Number 10 said Mr Cameron “has made his views clear”.
+Number 10 said the PM "has made his views clear".

 Mr Trump had appeared to offer an olive branch to Mr Khan after his election to City Hall - in the face of a Conservative campaign critics compared with the Republican's tone - saying there would "always be exemptions" to the ban.

-However, Mr Trump he said he would “remember” the hostile reaction he received from Mr Khan, who said his own election had shown voters would not back “divisive” candidates.
+But he said he would "remember" the hostile reaction that he received from the mayor, who said his own election had shown voters would not back "divisive" candidates.

-“When he won I wished him well.
-Now, I don’t care about him, I mean, it doesn’t make any difference to me, let's see how he does, let's see if he's a good mayor."
+"When he won I wished him well.
+Now, I don't care about him, I mean, it doesn't make any difference to me, let's see how he does, let's see if he's a good mayor."

 Mr Trump said he was offended by Mr Khan's public denouncement but denied he was "at war" with him.

-He said: “It’s not Sweden doing the damage — we have a real problem and we have to discuss it.
-Number one, I’m not stupid, OK?
-I can tell you that right now, just the opposite.
+He said: "It's not Sweden doing the damage - we have a real problem and we have to discuss it."